Phosphor for Minecraft 1.14+ would not have been possible without my supporters on Patreon.

-Phosphor is a Minecraft mod aiming to save your CPU cycles and improve performance by optimizing one of Minecraft's most inefficient areas-- the lighting engine.
+Phosphor is a Minecraft mod which works to optimize one of Minecraft's most inefficient areas-- the lighting engine.
 It works on both the client and server, and can be installed on servers without requiring clients to also have the mod.
-With Phosphor, the time spent generating chunks can be reduced by almost 80% for some dimensions, and server tick rate can be just as greatly improved by freeing up the CPU to work on other tasks.
+With Phosphor, the time spent generating chunks can be reduced by almost 50% for some dimensions, and server tick rate can be just as greatly improved by freeing up the CPU to work on other tasks.

 Sounds too good to be true?
 Phosphor has already shipped enabled by default in the very widely known Aether II mod.
 Check it out here, and maybe considering installing it today!